 The coolant gets trapped whenever the fluid is introduced into the compartment between the rotor and cylinder.
 As the volume of the chamber starts decreasing, the liquid or air gradually gets compression.
 Finally, the high-powered fluid gets released from the discharge point.

 Advantages of rotary compressor

 Before comparing rotary and reciprocating compressors, first, understand the value of each compressor in daily uses.
-From machine handling to spray painting, rotary compressors are widely used across numerous industries due to the immense benefits which they provide.
-Here are a few advantages for relying on rotary compressors.
+From machine handling to spray painting, rotary compressors are widely used across numerous industries due to the immense benefits they provide.
+Here are a few advantages of relying on rotary compressors.

 Rotary Compressor Limitations

 The rotary air compressor is best used in industries like food processing, paint lines, and others for running high-power machinery that requires a sturdy and continuous flow of fluids.
 Observing the extreme weather conditions worldwide, there’s have been increased usage of air-conditioning or refrigerator systems in large spaces.